 Where do Hanger Hall girls attend high school?

+Everywhere!
 The majority of girls return back to public school with the majority graduating from Asheville High and SILSA.
 Others return to their county high schools and we currently have girls attending Roberson, Owen, Reynolds, and Hendersonville High.
 In recent years we have seen an increase in the number of girls choosing independent schools such as Asheville School and Carolina Day.
 We also have several girls opting to continue with all girls or other specialty schools.
-We currently have girls studying at Chatham Hall in Virginia, North Carolina School for Math and Science, and the South Carolina Governor’s School for the Arts.
+Hanger Hall graduates have also attended Chatham Hall in Virginia, North Carolina School for Math and Science, and the South Carolina Governor’s School for the Arts.
+Hanger Hall is well known in the Asheville area, and our graduates have a well-deserved reputation of being prepared, organized, confident, and engaged.

 What types of activities do HH alumnae join in high school?